pivotal/docs-tap/workloads/iterate-functions.md

 1. Open the Command Palette by pressing **⇧⌘P**.

-1. Form the Command Palette, type in and select **Tanzu: Live Update Start**.
+1. From the Command Palette, type in and select **Tanzu: Live Update Start**.
 You can view output from Tanzu Application Platform and from Tilt indicating that the container is being built and deployed.